AmarDange/Archana-Bazar/README.md

       - to solve this bug, I removed the anchor tag as a descendent of the button and added page link in action attribute.

 - ### Unfixed Bugs

+  - The responsiveness of the website on different screen sizes (Mobile S-320px, Mobile M-375px, Mobile L-425px, ) using Devtools sevice toolbar.
+The different CSS propoerties for font, color, background-color, links, submit button not work as expected.

  ## Technology used